 The report compares high-poverty schools to low-poverty counterparts to determine the differences between the two.

-of the report, the number of high-poverty schools has risen since the beginning of the century.
+According to highlights of the report, the number of high-poverty schools has risen since the beginning of the century.
 During the 1999-2000 school year, 15% of elementary and 5% of secondary schools were classified as high-poverty institutions.
 By the 2007-2008 academic year, that number had risen to 20% and 9%, respectively.